 A big part of the role of Finance Ministers is in supporting and accelerating action by other government departments, the private sector and civil society.
-Ministries of Finance cannot act alone and should seek to promote a collaborative approach.
-While Ministries of Finance need to be proactive in their areas of direct responsibility, such as reforming the tax system and accelerating the transition through carbon pricing, subsidy policies and fiscal incentives, they also need to actively engage in supporting others to scale up climate action.
+While a successful transition to net zero will only be possible with the active involvement and leadership of Ministries of Finance, they cannot act alone and should seek to promote a collaborative approach.
+They need to be proactive in their areas of direct responsibility, such as reforming the tax system and accelerating the transition through carbon pricing, subsidy policies and fiscal incentives, but they also need to actively engage in supporting others to scale up climate action.